 According the ASU paper, citing research by Doll, Eslami, & Walters (2013), "top reasons why students drop out are mobility, family, peers, school engagement and environment", with more than half of qualitative research respondents indicating the reason "they dropped out was school engagement and academics".
-In response to LCAP advisories and various focus group empathy interviews, JMCS is committed to expanding engagement and enrichment in the coming school year and beyond.
-The plan will be to include CTE pathways as well as other local-level engagement in arts, PBL, field trips, community events, civic engagement, interest driven hands-on activities (i.e. bike repair, yoga, or gardening) certifications through partnering agency programming (firefighting, culinary, construction, welding, etc.), and technology-based learning through VR.
-To address engaging academics JMCS will respond to advisory requests for targeted tutoring, EL language support, access to a-g diploma track, and dual enrollment for students.
-This will include professional development for staff in cross-curricular lessons, direct instruction, and coaching in UDL.
+In response to LCAP advisories and various focus group empathy interviews, JMCS pledged to expand engagement and enrichment, with a successful and robust enrichment program implemented in 2024-25.
+This effort included expansion of CTE pathways as well as other local-level engagement in arts, PBL, field trips, community events, civic engagement, interest driven hands-on activities (i.e. bike repair, yoga, or gardening) certifications through partnering agency programming (firefighting, CPR & First Aid, culinary, construction, welding, etc), and in 2025-26 the aim is to include technology-based learning through VR (Virtual Reality).
+To address engaging academics JMCS responded to advisory requests for targeted tutoring, EL language support, access to a-g diploma track, and dual enrollment for students.
+JMCS continues to provide professional development for staff in cross-curricular lessons, ethnic studies, restorative justice practices, direct instruction, and coaching in UDL (Universal Design for Learning).